merely-ui/merely-ui/packages/react/README.md

 ## Features

 - Styling Props: Merely UI provides a set of styling props that make it easy to style your components directly in JSX.
-- Bundle-Friendly: Merely UI bundle size is really small and amounts to 3.3kb at minzipped variant.
 - Color Mode Switch: Merely UI has easy color mode switching out-of-the-box and all components are compatible with Light and Dark mode.
 - Accessible.
 Merely UI components follow the WAI-ARIA guidelines specifications.